jasonjurotich/JJ-GAS/SET UP VIM.md

 in non-edit mode put  / and the word, and then press the letter n to keep searching

-NEW COMMANDS CREATED WITH VIMRC FILE in edit mode ff to escape in normal mode
+NEW COMMANDS CREATED WITH VIMRC FILE in EDIT mode ff to escape in NORMAL mode
 Shift Q to save and close
-Shift E to go down a page
+Shift E to go down half a page
-Shift R to go up a page
+Shift R to go up half a page
 Shift B to open vertical terminal
 Shift S to advanced search
 Shift T to suspend vim and go to terminal fg to return to vim
+Shift W to open vertical file explorer
+Ctrl h to go from file explorer to file and back
-Shift W to open vertical file explorer df to :bd<cr> to close vertical explorer cc to comment out lines vv to uncomment lines
+Shift ZZ to close file explorer or buffer df to :bd<cr> to close vertical explorer or buffer cc to comment out lines for javascript vv to uncomment lines for javascript ee to comment out lines for python rr to uncomment lines for python

 ; to add a semicolon at the end of a line
 ( to put () and the cursor in the middle
 ' to put '' and the cursor in the middle